LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 If you want to have a more comprehensive look at how these permissions affect directories, or if you want to experiment, the script in `./DirectoryPermissions/perms.sh` will be useful for you.
 It will show more nuanced permissions like 100, 300, and 400.
 I will only go over the 100 permission as that truly shows what executable permissions gives a user for a directory.
-A directory with only `--x` only allows a user to `cd` into that directory, but once they are in the directory a file's permissions determines what can be done to itself.
+A directory with only `--x` only allows a user to `cd` into that directory and that's about it.
+However, once the user is in the directory a file's permissions determines what can be done to itself.
 Once again, the directory permissions only determine what can be done to the directory's list and not the files inside.
 The executable bit on a directory just allows access into dentry list.
 This would mean you can cd into the directory and still read, write, or execute a file if the file allows it because the file has its own permissions.
 With a special case like `100`, I suppose you could create secret files that aren't discoverable because of this fact.
 Not that it would be useful because the permissions would either make it impractical for yourself or a security risk for other ownerships.
 Nonetheless, this is how permissions work for directories.
-//MAKE A PROGRAM FOR THIS AS WELL
-Hopefully now you won't make the mistake of assuming a file can't be deleted if it's owned by a different person because it is the directory itself to determine that action not the file.
+Hopefully now you won't make the mistake of assuming a file can't be deleted if it's owned by a different person because it is the directory owner that determines it.
+The exception to this rule is the sticky bit which is talked about later.
-To sum up the permission system for directories, the execute bit allows dereferencing the inodes in the dentry list, read allows reading of the dentry list, and write allows changing the dentry list (with +x).
+To sum up the permission system for directories, the execute bit allows accessibility of the inodes in the dentry list, read allows reading of the dentry list, and write allows changing the dentry list (with +x).

 ##### Permissions Along Directory Path

+//Look into that weird behavior discovered where
+//if switching users in current directory the relative path can list a directory with everyone permissions
+//but the absolute path to that file denies permission to the file in first place yet relative allows listing

 ```
 /home/Jimbo/SomeDir/file.txt